phkiener/ColimaStatusBar/README.md

 ## Requirements

-`colima` is being invoked via your `$SHELL`, defaulting to `/bin/zsh`.
+`colima` and `docker` are being invoked via your `$SHELL`, defaulting to `/bin/zsh`.
 Next to the command, the `--login` flag is passed as well to make sure that e.g. your `homebrew`-path is available.
 If your shell doesn't support that... you're outta luck, sorry.